13 Celebrities That Have Spoken About Pregnancy Loss

 Gwyneth Paltrow and Chris Martin

 Gwyneth Paltrow and her ex-husband, Coldplay frontman Chris Martin, share two children, daughter Apple and son Moses.
 While their first two pregnancies progressed in the public eye, Gwyneth revealed that there was a third that had ended in a miscarriage.
-In an interview with The Mail on Sunday's You Magazine, the famous actress talked about the scary and devastating experience of losing her third child.
+In a 2013 interview with The Mail on Sunday's You Magazine, the famous actress talked about the scary and devastating experience of losing her third child.

 "My children ask me to have a baby all the time.
 And you never know, I could squeeze one more in.
 I am missing my third.
 I'm thinking about it," the actress told You Magazine.
 "I had a really bad experience when I was pregnant with my third.
 It didn't work out, and I nearly died."